bhk/rio/concepts.md

 describing a specific set of techniques, and I am not familiar enough with them to say which term (if either) describes what I have in mind.]

-In the case of assignment expressions -- `V = EXPR1; EXPR2` -- we first
+In the case of assignment expressions -- `V = EXPR1 \ EXPR2` -- we first
 statically evaluate EXPR1 to obtain knowledge of V, and then statically evaluate EXPR2 with that knowledge of V.

 Conditional expressions can be short-circuited when the condition can be statically evaluated.
-When they cannot be short-circuited, knowledge of the resulting value is given by the *intersection* of the knowledge of both branches.
+When they cannot be short-circuited, knowledge of the resulting value is given by the *unification* of the knowledge of both branches.
 The condition can provide additional knowledge of values within a branch.
-For example, in the expression `if x == 7: x*x; 2`, the sub-expression `x*x` statically evaluates to `49` because the condition gives us knowledge of `x` in that branch.
+For example, in the expression `if x == 7: x*x \ 2`, the sub-expression `x*x` statically evaluates to `49` because the condition gives us knowledge of `x` in that branch.
 Since both `49` and `2` are numbers, the result of the `if` expression is known to be a number.